 • Access to the NHS will be boosted by evening and weekend GP surgeries;

 • Our commitment to education will be evidenced by increasing spending by at least one per cent above the increase in the block grant from the UK government;

 • A vital good start to life will be helped by more free nursery places and health visitors through the Flying Start programme;

 • UK cuts to police numbers will be counteracted by 500 more police community support officers for grassroots policing in our communities.

 The stakes are high.
 The next assembly government will face major challenges.
 It will have to operate in an environment of increasingly tight budgets making prioritisation and innovative and more effective service delivery the order of the day.
 The new primary law powers available following the March referendum Yes vote must be effectively used.

 Welsh Labour is clear that, with many important strategies and policies in place, delivery must be the mantra for the next assembly government.
 The opinion polls are encouraging and our leader, Carwyn Jones, is far and away the most popular choice for first minister.

 We are campaigning hard across the length and breadth of the country for an overall majority despite the difficulty of the mixed first past the post and party list system.
 The other parties are manoeuvring to cobble together an opportunist coalition of Tories, Plaid Cymru and Lib Dems if we fall short.
 The prospect will spur on our campaign teams to redouble our efforts to ensure a majority for Welsh Labour to deliver on a progressive socially just Wales.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.